thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 ]
 ---

-This page describes how to transmit data to the TinyMesh™ using the [[HTTP API]].
+This page describes how to transmit data to TinyMesh™ Devices using the [[HTTP API]].

 ## Message representation

-TinySolution supports sending data in multiple formats, most notably XML, JSON and binary.
+TinySolution™ supports sending data in multiple formats, most notably XML, JSON and binary.
 The first two are a structured data formats which allow for a much more flexible way of working with data.
 Nonetheless we can send (and receive) binary data directly from the [[HTTP API|HTTP Creating Messages]] if we know the required addressing information.
-As we will see shortly, we can not only variate the format we are sending, but also the representation we want in return.
+The data format we send data with can be varied using the `Accept` header field, when sending data the `Content-Type` header field is used to specify the format.

 ### Parameter Inference

-We don't want you to remember all the addressing and packet management details, therefore, when sending a message, we automatically add the correct parameters for `unique_id`, `packet_number` and other required fields.
-This lets you focus on the task at hand instead of worrying about how to transform your business logic into TinyMesh messages.
+To simplify Device addressing and packet management details when sending a message, TinySolution™ will automatically add the correct TinyMesh™ parameters for `unique_id`, `packet_number` and other required fields.
+This lets you focus on the task at hand instead of worrying about how to transform your business logic into TinyMesh™ messages.

 ## Sending data

-When sending data, we only need to worry about the `device id` and our payload.
-In the case of sending a `get_status` message we can illustrate the simplicity:
+When sending data, we only need to know the `device id` and the payload data to be delivered.
+The following example shows the simplicity of querying for Device status by sending a `get_status` command.

 ```bash
 dev@lp:~ $ curl -XPOST api.tiny-solution.com/messages/ABCD/0bee89b07a248 -d \